tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/22_start_detection.png">
 <br>

 Initiate the detection process by using the following command.
 Make sure to enter the name of a test video and the correct model name as arguments.
+Please use the link provided below to use an already trained model.
+Rename the model and provide the same in the argument section of the detection method.

 **_mothe.detection("path/to/the/video/file", "path/to/the/trained/model")_**